 Ino blew her bangs out of her eye, debating on whether or not to tell Naruto her problem.
 The urge to let out all her feelings and frustrations were overwhelming and here was a willing victim.
 She looked at him for any sign of dishonesty or insincerity but he just stared right back with wide, blue eyes.
 Naruto was pretty earnest looking and she supposed it couldn't hurt to confide in someone...

-"No...I'm not going with Sakura-chan," he said, his voice flat.
+"No...I'm not going with Sakura-chan," he said flatly.
 Ino looked at him in surprise.

 "What?
 But I thought—why not?
 Wouldn't she be the first person you would ask?"

 Naruto shrugged one shoulder, looking uncomfortable.

 "I'm too young to ask anyone.
 I'm still fifteen, remember?"